KOKH-TV: Programming

+Local programming

+KOKH-TV produces Living Oklahoma, an hour-long talk and lifestyle program—currently airing weekday mornings at 9 a.m.—which premiered on October 5, 2015.

 KOKH and KOCB served as the flagship stations for the Oklahoma Lottery beginning with the inaugural evening drawings of its Pick 3 and Cash 5 games on November 10, 2005.
-For the entirety of the duopoly's contract with the Oklahoma Lottery Commission, live drawings – which aired live at 9:20 p.m. nightly (following the "B" block of the 9:00 newscast) and simulcast on KOCB – originated from KOKH/KOCB's Wilshire Boulevard studios.
+For the entirety of the duopoly's contract with the Oklahoma Lottery Commission, live drawings—which aired live at 9:20 p.m. nightly (following the "B" block of the 9 p.m. newscast) and simulcast on KOCB—originated from KOKH/KOCB's Wilshire Boulevard studios.
 (KOKH aired the drawings on tape delay on nights when Fox Sports event overruns delayed its prime time newscast.)
 Amid reductions to the Lottery Commission's budget, televised drawings for the Pick 3 and Cash 5 games were discontinued on June 30, 2009—upon switching the former two original online games to a random number generator structure—and results were moved exclusively to the Lottery's website.
-(A rundown of the winning numbers for all Oklahoma Lottery games, including the multi-state Hot Lotto, continued to be shown during the 9:00 p.m. newscast until the end of 2013, and have aired since then via the news ticker shown during KOKH's morning and midday newscasts.)
+(A rundown of the winning numbers for all Oklahoma Lottery games, including the multi-state Hot Lotto, continued to be shown during the 9 p.m. newscast until the end of 2013, and have aired since then via the news ticker shown during KOKH's morning and midday newscasts.)
 In January 2006, when Oklahoma became a participant in the multi-state lottery, the station began airing Powerball drawings each Wednesday and Saturday; Mega Millions drawings—previously seen in the Oklahoma City market only through WGN America (now NewsNation), which discontinued national carriage of the live Powerball and Mega Millions drawings in 2013—were eventually added once Oklahoma became a participant in that multi-state lottery in January 2011.